What NFL Bettors Need To Know About Home-Field Advantage Before The 2022 Season

 In 2019, home teams won just 52.3% of games (the second-lowest mark at the time), and their average scoring margin was just 0.1 points (the lowest mark at the time).
 Their spread cover rate was also just 43.1% despite the average home line plummeting down a half point from the previous season (-2.5) to a new all-time low of -2.0.

-Then in the COVID-stricken 2020 season, things got worse.
-The average home line dropped to -1.3, which was the first time in 20 years that the average home line dropped in consecutive years.
-The drops from 2018 to 2019 and the consequent drop from 2019 to 2020 were also the two largest during that span.
+Then, in the COVID-stricken 2020 season, things got worse.
+The average home line dropped to -1.3, which was the first time in 20 years the average home line dropped in consecutive years.
+The drops from 2018 to 2019 and the subsequent drop from 2019 to 2020 were also the two largest during that span.

-The shifts in the market and home-team performances had many bettors and analysts claiming that home-field advantage was effectively dead before last season.
-But considering the exceptional circumstances of the 2020 season (with little to no fans in attendance) and anticipating the return of fans having at least some effect, we warned against that mentality.
+The shifts in the market and home-team performances had many bettors and analysts claiming that home-field advantage was effectively dead prior to the 2021 season — a sentiment that carried over into the 2022 season.
+But considering the exceptional circumstances of the 2020 season (with little to no fans in attendance) and in anticipation of the presence of fans having at least some effect, we warned against that line of thinking.

 Understanding the change, setting the expectation